 As I recently planned a trip to photograph some Saskatchewan places, I decided to stop in Larson before I crossed the border to check on things and see how much had changed in six years.
 We had been told there was more activity for a time due to the oil boom, and a man camp had been planned for the area too, so I was unsure what I would find when I arrived.
 Would Larson be bustling with new activity?
 Would Larson’s previously vacant properties be inhabited with new residents who had repurposed them as housing, as we’ve seen in so many other western North Dakota communities?
 I wanted to find out.

 Larson is just off Highway 5 and you can see St. John’s Lutheran Church from the road.
-I pulled in to get a closer look and found it looked much worse for wear.
-The exterior arch over the main entry is completely gone, and someone took down the protective plywood over the windows.
-Below, the church as it appeared in 2010.
+I pulled in to get a closer look and found it looked much worse for wear than it had been only six years earlier.
+The exterior arch over the main entry was completely gone, and someone took down the protective plywood over the windows.
+Below: the church as it appeared in 2010.